What would you do if you completely froze on stage in front of hundreds of people? I decided to do that on purpose.

-From there I’d like to say I transitioned perfectly into the topic of happiness, but truthfully I had completely forgotten what I was going to talk about next.
+After my little 30-second stunt I’d like to say I transitioned perfectly into the topic of happiness, but truthfully I had completely forgotten what I was going to talk about next.
 I asked the audience and they quickly reminded by shouting out, “Happiness!”
 (That in itself was kind of awesome.)

-A year ago I noticed I had a lot things going well for me, but for some reason I still felt kind of unhappy throughout my day to day life.
+In 2015 I noticed I had a lot things going well for me, but for some reason I still felt kind of unhappy throughout my day to day life.
 I don’t remember exactly who I heard of it from (or where I read it), but I remember stumbling across someone talking about starting mornings off being proactive instead of reactive.
 Specifically, not rolling over in bed and checking all your notifications, emails, and the news.
 Instead, do something for yourself.
 I think they were talking more about it from a process and productivity angle, but I chose to see it through the lens of trying to fix my happiness problem.